-The Rattlesnake Poem / The Dutchman's Prayer

 And painted red their country town.

-He had six gals, b
+He had six gals, big husky gals,

 Who danced and frolicked with their pals.